mkpvishnu/text-similarity/README.md

 # text-Comparison

-### This library provides tools for comparing texts across various tasks such as summarization, similarity assessment, paraphrase detection, and contradiction detection.
+TextCompare is a Python library for comparing and analyzing text similarity.
+It provides various metrics and pipelines for text comparison tasks.